MyMicroverseProjects/PortfolioProject/README.md

 - **[Made by Following the Mobile First Design]**
 - **[Made by parsing a Figma desing to create the UI]**
-- **[it has installed the required dependencies to make the linter for html and css to work properly]**
+- **[it has installed the required dependencies to make the linter for html, javascript and css to work properly]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>